sagemath/trac_to_gh/Issue 3594.md

 # Issue 3594: lisp -- impossible to run command line!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3594

 Original creator: was